Content of the New Age

 What is content aggregation?

 Increasingly, review sites and curated content sites are aggregating data from around the web and presenting it in an easy-to-use format for the user.
 Think about sites like Flipboard, Google News and even Reddit.
-These all present forms of aggregated content.
+All these present forms of aggregated content.

 The simple idea involves pulling content from other sources and collecting it all in one place.
 This allows easy browsing for the user and the ability to jump between topics and industries.
 Users don’t even have to click on an article.
 They can simply view the headline or summary and move on to the next.

 Data extraction is a way of pulling back the flesh of a website and seeing how the parts work – seeing what’s going on under the bonnet.
 This provides lots of different insights that can be used in a variety of industries and to inform a range of objectives, including content aggregation.

 The way that data extraction can help content aggregation is pretty simple – it tells you which web pages are getting the most interactions, directing you to the ones that are most beneficial to source and then collect for redistribution.